 If your PIP decision was made before 28 November 2016

 If you didn’t get the mobility component or you got a lower rate than you expected, you might be able to get your claim backdated to before 28 November – contact your nearest Citizens Advice.

-It’s worth knowing that if you ask for your claim to be looked at again, the DWP will assess you for both care and mobility components – this means you might get less money overall than you were getting.
+The DWP will look at your entire PIP claim again - this includes the care and mobility components.
+This means you might get less money overall than you were getting.
 If you’re not sure, contact your nearest Citizens Advice for help.